EVEREST | Nepal

 • Optional excursions not included in the itinerary or additional days before or after the scheduled program

-• Personal climbing equipment, clothing, toiletries etc
+• Personal climbing equipment, clothing, toiletries, etc.

-• Personal sundries including but not limited to; non-team meals while in Kathmandu, personal snacks, specialized high altitude climbing food, alcoholic beverages, laundry services, medical expenses, gratuities, 3rd party internet, email or phone charges, bottled water, specialty coffees
+• Personal sundries including but not limited to: non-team meals while in Kathmandu, personal snacks, specialized high altitude climbing food, alcoholic beverages, laundry services, medical expenses, gratuities, 3rd party internet, email or phone charges, bottled water, specialty coffees

 • Sherpa tip pool

-• Guide tip (customary but optional) Costs incurred as a result of events beyond the control of CTSS above and beyond the normal expedition costs
+• Costs incurred as a result of events beyond the control of CTSS above and beyond the normal expedition costs

-• Required trip insurance policy (for trip cancellation, interruption, rescue & evacuation, medical treatment, repatriation, etc.) Unused Contingency Days at the end of your program: CTSS covers one night in the hotel in Kathmandu on your return.
+• Unused Contingency Days at the end of your program: CTSS covers one night in the hotel in Kathmandu on your return.
 If you decide to stay longer in Kathmandu beyond this night, those costs are your responsibility.
-We highly recommend that while you should plan to be away from home for the entire duration of the expedition including contingencies days, you book a flexible return airfare so you can move your flight forward if you don’t use all of the contingency days or push it back as you need.
+We highly recommend that, while you should plan to be away from home for the entire duration of the expedition, including contingency days, you book a flexible return airfare so you can move your flight forward if you don’t use all of the contingency days or push it back as you need.